Welcome to our Governors’ section

 Over the decades I have worked as a volunteer in various situations, both setting up and leading groups.
 Currently I produce the Village Newsletter, lead the team who manage the Stewart Hall in Little Kimble and am a member of the Parochial Church Council.

 As a governor I have a long association with the school.

 Our governors carry out their responsibilities through the committees list below.
-All governors are involved in the Curriculum Committee:
+All governors are involved in the Teaching and Learning Committee:

 We are very fortunate that our governors are actively involved in all areas of school life.
 Many visit the school on a regular basis taking part in collective worship, supporting early literacy, participating in working parties and supporting the children in their classes.

 Governors are volunteers and do not get paid.
 They are entitled to claim expenses and we actively encourage our governors to put in claims for babysitting, travel, etc. The school can only flourish with dedicated governors, but we want it to be open to everyone who is interested.

 Our Chair of Governors is Mrs Sally Walsh and she can be contacted on firstname.lastname@example.org .